-The Housing Executive is responsible for setting the level of rent that it charges its tenants and housing associations set their own rent levels.
+The Housing Executive is responsible for setting the rent levels they charge their tenants.
+Housing associations set their own rent levels.

-Housing associations and the Housing Executive usually charge similar levels of rent for properties of a similar size, condition and location, however the rents of housing association properties built after 1992 are higher than Housing Executive properties of similar age.
+Housing associations and the Housing Executive usually charge similar rent for properties of a similar size, condition and location.
+Rent in housing association properties built after 1992 is higher than Housing Executive properties of the same age.

-If you commenced your tenancy with the registered housing association before 16 September 1992 your rent is calculated on a points system determined and is in line with rents charged by the Northern Ireland Housing Executive.
+If your tenancy with the registered housing association began before 16 September 1992 , your rent is calculated on a points system.
+This is in line with rents charged by the Housing Executive.

-Annual rent increases are calculated by multiplying the number of points allocated to your dwelling by the value of the new rent point.
+Annual rent increases are calculated by multiplying the number of points allocated to your home by the value of the new rent point.

-Different housing associations have different rent-setting policies and you should contact your association for details of its policy.
+Different housing associations have different rent-setting policies.
+You should ask your landlord for their policy.